gioele/servedir/README.md

 Installation
 ------------

-`servedir` do not require installation, it is a single standalone executable script.
+`servedir` does not require installation, it is a single standalone executable script.

 However, if desired, it is possible to install `servedir` via RubyGems: